Skip to content

 • Custom entity types on the fly

-Custom entity types without labeled training data.
+Best for: Custom entity types without labeled training data.

 100–500 ms

-• Biomedical NER (d4data, BC5CDR)
+• Eg.: Biomedical NER (d4data, BC5CDR)

-• Highest medical accuracy
+• Highest accuracy on specific domains

 • GPU acceleration